carlnordlund/Threadle/README.md

 https://threadle.dev/

 ## threadleR - the R frontend/client
-Although Threadle comes with a CLI frontend accepting Threadle commands (see (https://threadle.dev/?page=cli)[https://threadle.dev/?page=cli]), working directly on the CLI is quite limited.
+Although Threadle comes with a CLI frontend accepting Threadle (commands)[online documentation](https://threadle.dev/?page=cli], working directly on the CLI is quite limited.
 For more advanced workflows, we have developed threadleR, which makes it really easy to work with Threadle in R.

 You will find threadleR in a separate repository: https://github.com/YukunJiao/threadleR/